Ipuch/dms-vs-dc/README.md

 It investigates the effect of
 Direct multiple shooting and direct collocation with predictive simulation in biomechanics.

-The repository is made available as accompanying material of [the future publication]():
+The repository is made available as accompanying material of [the future publication](), check out the preprint instead [here](https://arxiv.org/abs/2302.07645):

 ```bibtex
 @article{Puchaud2023,